yonip97/The_final_benchmark/readme.md

 # The Final Benchmark

-This repository contains the dataset and evaluation pipeline accompanying our paper.TODO:ADD PAPER LINK.
+This repository contains the dataset and evaluation pipeline accompanying our paper.

 Our paper introduces **The Final Benchmark**, a benchmark designed to evaluate LLMs’ ability to perform fine grained detection of factual inconsistencies in summaries.
 It also proposes an LLM as a judge based evaluation pipeline to assess model performance on this task.